MoveGB/personal-development/frameworks/engineering/qualityanalyst.md

     content:
       - level: 1
         criteria:
-          - "Provides regular status updates to their squad and discipline"
+          - "Provides regular status updates to their squad and guild"
           - "Points out improvements in test scenario reviews"
           - "Seeks guidance from other testers, rather than answers"
           - "Accepts feedback graciously"
       - level: 2
         criteria:
-          - "Proactively communicates to their squad and discipline with what they are working on, why, how it's going and when they need help"
+          - "Proactively communicates to their squad and guild with what they are working on, why, how it's going and when they need help"
           - "Accepts feedback graciously and looks to action feedback"
           - "Gives feedback to peers when asked"
-          - Communicates clearly to other disciplines and within squad with little need for clarification
+          - Communicates clearly to other guilds and within squad with little need for clarification
       - level: 3
         criteria:
           - "Transparent about mistakes they've made, early"